Bray Wyatt: Tributes and legacy

-Many wrestlers paid tribute to Rotunda on social media, such as Dwayne "The Rock" Johnson, Ric Flair, Kane, Braun Strowman, Alexa Bliss, Kevin Owens, Mick Foley, Seth Rollins, and Booker T. The August 25 episode of SmackDown honored both Rotunda and Terry Funk, who had died one day before Rotunda; the show opened with a ten-bell salute for the pair.
-Per WWE tradition, all on-screen talent stood at the top of the entrance ramp during the salute; Wyatt's former tag team partners Erick Rowan, and Strowman who was still recovering from a fusion neck surgery and Rowan who was not signed to WWE at the time, was also present.
+Many prominent wrestlers paid tribute to Rotunda on social media, such as Dwayne "The Rock" Johnson, Ric Flair, Kane, Braun Strowman, Alexa Bliss, Kevin Owens, Mick Foley, Seth Rollins, and Booker T. The August 25 episode of SmackDown honored both Rotunda and Terry Funk, who had died one day before Rotunda; the show opened with a ten-bell salute for the pair.
+Per WWE tradition, all on-screen talent stood at the top of the entrance ramp during the salute; also present were Wyatt's former Wyatt Family stablemates Erick Rowan who was not signed to WWE at the time, and Strowman, who was recovering from a fusion neck surgery.
 Wyatt's iconic rocking chair was placed in front of the ramp while the crowd sang "He's Got the Whole World in His Hands", a song often affiliated with Wyatt throughout his WWE career.
-Further tributes and behind-the-scenes footage aired during the show, with Wyatt's final opponent LA Knight wrestling in the main event against Finn Bálor, who was the first opponent of Wyatt's "Fiend" persona.
+Further tributes and behind-the-scenes footage of Wyatt aired during the show, with Wyatt's final opponent LA Knight wrestling in the main event against Finn Bálor, who was the first opponent to wrestle Wyatt's "Fiend" persona in SummerSlam 2019.
 WWE also announced that any further proceeds from Rotunda's merchandise sales would be given to his family.
 A few months later, Rotunda's father revealed that WWE had signed Rotunda to a Legends contract and arranged for all proceeds from the contract to go to his children.

 Wrestlers Braun Strowman, Karrion Kross, and Shotzi, alongside WWE's head of long-term creative Rob Fee, got matching tattoos of Rotunda's Wyatt logo.
 On the August 28 episode of Raw, WWE again paid homage to Rotunda, replaying the tribute video from SmackDown and turning off the arena lights to see the "fireflies" while his rocking chair again sat on the ramp.
 Several wrestlers would pay tribute to Rotunda, most notably by wearing armbands with his name on it.
-Seth Rollins mentioned Wyatt during his promo segment, while his World Heavyweight Championship bore side plates with Rotunda's Fiend logo.
-Becky Lynch wrestled in the main event against Zoey Stark and paid an emotional tribute to Wyatt after the match by holding his armband in the air.
-In a video posted by WWE's youtube channel Bayley, Drew McIntyre, Kevin Owens, Sami Zayn and others reflect on the incredible impact Bray Wyatt had on their lives, careers and WWE.

-Other wrestling promotions, including All Elite Wrestling (AEW) and Impact Wrestling, also paid tribute to Rotunda at their first live shows after his death, which both took place on August 27; at AEW's All In, the House of Black paid tribute to Wyatt in their ring entrance, accompanied by tens of thousands of "fireflies", while Buddy Matthews held Wyatt's lantern.
+Seth Rollins mentioned Wyatt during his promo segment, while his World Heavyweight Championship bore side plates with Rotunda's Fiend logo, which was sported by Wyatt himself throughout his career as champion.
+Rollins' wife Becky Lynch wrestled in the main event against Zoey Stark and paid tribute to Wyatt after the match by raising an armband reading "Bray" in the air.
+In a video posted by WWE's YouTube channel on August 30, fellow wrestlers Bayley, Drew McIntyre, Kevin Owens, Sami Zayn and others reflected on the impact Wyatt had on their personal lives, wrestling careers, and WWE.
+Other wrestling promotions, including All Elite Wrestling (AEW) and Impact Wrestling, also paid tribute to Rotunda at their first live shows after his death, which both took place on August 27; at AEW's All In, the House of Black paid tribute to Wyatt in their ring entrance, accompanied by tens of thousands of "fireflies", while Buddy Matthews (formerly known as Buddy Murphy in WWE) held Wyatt's signature lantern.
 Impact's Emergence also opened with a ten-bell salute to commemorate Rotunda and Funk.